gblanco92/ResolutionDim2/README.md

 # ResolutionDim2

-Resolution singularities in dimension 2. (work in progress)
+Resolution of singularities in dimension 2. (work in progress)

 Features: